 Consider asking about lower interest rates, deferments, and payment plans to relieve some of the stress you’re feeling about your finances.

 If you’re looking to cut back on your budget, start by examining which items in your life are weighing down the most.

-For some people it may be coffee; for others, it might be going out with friends or buying new clothes all of the time.
+For some people, it may be coffee; for others, it might be going out with friends or buying new clothes all the time.
 Make a list and then look at each item individually: do I really need this?

 Could I make an exception here and there if necessary?
 And don’t forget that food is one of our top expenditures- so examine how much we spend on groceries (or even eating out) every month when trying to save money!

-If you’re spending (or overspending) on unnecessary things, this might be the reason you’re broke!
+If you’re spending (or overspending) on unnecessary things, this might be why you’re broke!
 It might be time to adopt some more frugal life hacks.
 These will help you when learning how to budget when you’re broke.

 Ignore Long Term Savings And Investments

 This isn’t forever, just for now.
 Right this instant, your goal is to reduce financial stress and gain control of your money habits.
-Long-term savings and investments are great, but right now you need to focus on eliminating that money stress.
+Long-term savings and investments are significant, but you need to focus on eliminating that money stress right now.